Sustainable Forest Management

 Forestry Business in West Kalimantan, Indonesia (Industrial Tree Plantation)

-In addition, since 2020, we have started a reforestation project at Kubu Mulia Forestry (KMF), which is close to WSL and MTI.
+In addition, since 2020, we have started forestry business at Kubu Mulia Forestry (KMF), which is close to WSL and MTI.

 Background